mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.rollback()
-Roll back the release object to a previous release with helm.
+Roll back the release object to a previous release with Helm.

 ```groovy
 helm.rollback(